U.S. Secret Service

 2014-03-28: "Alcohol isn’t the Secret Service’s problem.

-Lousy leadership is."
+Lousy leadership is." and

 2014-09-26: "The Secret Service isn’t up to the job.

-It’s time to give them help from the military."
+It’s time to give them help from the military.".

 When I was a young man on one of my first jobs,